Last updated 31st March, 2025

 Cockroaches are notoriously tough to expel yourself, living up to their reputation, so if you’re suffering from a cockroach infestation, you’ll need to contact a trained professional.
 They will remove them with a series of techniques and the use of insecticides, which are proven to eliminate the roaches and their eggs to stop any further problems.

 Fleas, in the UK at least, won’t pass on any disease to humans or animals, but they will bite and irritate both to the point of madness.
-They live on warm-blooded and furred animals, most typically cats and dogs, and feed on its host.
+They live on warm-blooded and furred animals, most typically cats and dogs, and feed on their host.

 They lay eggs all over the place with common places being soft furnishings like cushions or pet beds.
 The signs are clear if your pet is itching excessively, you or your pet have visible bite marks, or you can literally see them on your pet if you look hard enough.

-You can treat your pets for fleas by purchasing any flea treatment from a pet store or from a vet office.
+You can treat your pets for fleas by purchasing any flea treatment from a pet store or from a vet's office.
 However, removing the fleas from your home is another matter altogether.
 A pest control professional will use specific insecticides to kill the flea population and its eggs from around your home, leaving all of its inhabitants comfortable and itch-free.

-These aggressive and feared individual plague the country during the warm months with a ferocious mission to sting us all.
+These aggressive and feared individuals plague the country during the warm months with a ferocious mission to sting us all.
 However, this isn’t really the case, as wasps only attack when they feel threatened, but when you find yourself with a wasp infestation, it’s hard to keep them calm.

 A wasp’s sting will at best give you a sore mark, but at worst send someone into anaphylactic shock as many people are allergic to wasp stings.
 Anaphylaxis is a serious thing that must be treated immediately as an emergency, so a wasp infestation can be very threatening indeed.